ligato/docs/docs/user-guide/concepts.md

 A read-only object uses `/status/`instead of `/config/` in its key.

+---

 You can see a long form key in action in [section 5 of the Quickstart Guide][quickstart-guide-keys].
-You put your VPP loopback interface configuration into an etcd KV data store.
+You put your VPP loopback interface configuration into an etcd data store.

 ```
-$ docker exec etcd etcdctl put /vnf-agent/vpp1/config/vpp/v2/interfaces/loop1 \
+docker exec etcd etcdctl put /vnf-agent/vpp1/config/vpp/v2/interfaces/loop1 \
 '{"name":"loop1","type":"SOFTWARE_LOOPBACK","enabled":true,"ip_addresses":["192.168.1.1/24"]}'
 ```
-This example employs a long form VPP interface key with `loop1` as the `<name>` identifier.
-The microservice label is `vpp1`.
+This example uses a long form VPP interface key with `loop1` as the `<name>` identifier.
+The microservice-label is `vpp1`.

 You can distinguish keys by the composition of the object identifier: